GrahamArden/notes/work/treatment_planning/pacemakers.md

 - If the leads for the device can be seen, every effort should be made to keep the leads out of the treatment field and doses limited.

 - For electron profiles see commisioning report AST-COM-91 (PDD and Profile data with Dynamic Graphs.xlsx)

+### Calculating dose to pacemaker in Eclipse

+- Copy plan into QAPhysics course and rename appropriately
+- Duplicate structure set
+- Contour pacemeker (not including leads) and add PRV (0.5 cm)
+- Make sure body is not forced to water
+- Ensure heterogeneity correction is ON
+- Calculate with fixed monitor units from original plan